seanmcadam/octovpn/internal/layers/network/tcp/README.md

 - Send Error
 - Recv Error

-On Error the Link is set to NoLink and Cancel() is called
+On Error the State is set to NoLink and Cancel() is called

 once Cancel is called link.Closed() is called